 It’ll never work.

-The fact is that even after reading this, hell, even after writing this, most of us will do nothing.
+The fact is that even after reading this (hell, even after writing this), most of us will do nothing.
 We will think about getting up earlier and starting that exercise program.
 We will imagine how much we could get done if we just cut out 30 minutes of screen time each evening.
 We will wonder how much better our job/product/relationship/life would be if we just made that one little change.
-If we tried something different; if we learned a new skill; if we took that risk.
+If we tried something different; if we learned a new skill; if we took a risk.

 But no, it’s too easy to keep doing the same thing.
 It’s working fine; I’m making a good living; everything’s OK.
 I’m OK.